Simprints/Cloud-Backend-Assessment/README.md

 # Prerequisites

 Install Golang.
-Using [GVM](https://github.com/moovweb/gvm) and Golang 1.12.4 is recommended
+Using [GVM](https://github.com/moovweb/gvm) and the latest version of Golang is recommended

 # Running